cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-Default behaviour is to set the x flag on directories automatically if
+Default behavior is to set the x flag on directories automatically if
 the r flag is specified when specifying multiple files in a single
 promise.
 This is ignored on Windows, as the permission model uses ACLs.